Top 11 cyber security tips for your business

 Cyber security attacks on businesses are becoming more and more common over time.
 It doesn’t matter how big or small your business is, you have to make sure you’re doing everything you can to keep it safe.
 You need to protect your data, your network, your customer information, and your reputation.

 It’s a lot to think about, but if you’re just getting started we’ve got your back.
-Here’s our top 11 tips for simple, practical steps you can take to help keep your business safe from attack.
+Here are our top 11 tips for simple, practical steps you can take to help keep your business safe from attack.
 A printable version of this guide is available at the bottom of the page.

 1. Install software updates